-A hysterectomy removes either part of the uterus or the entire uterus along with the cervix.
+A hysterectomy with the da Vinci system removes either part of the uterus or the entire uterus along with the cervix.
 In some procedures, the ovaries may also be removed in a procedure called an oophorectomy.
-Hysterectomies are performed to treat several different conditions, including:
+Robotic-assisted hysterectomies with da Vinci are performed to treat several different conditions, including:

-Also called robot-assisted hysterectomy, robotic hysterectomy is a minimally invasive surgical approach that uses small incisions and special instruments guided by computer software and the surgeon to ensure optimal results.
-Robotic hysterectomy also offers the surgeon magnified 3-D images of the surgical site for greater precision and control.
+A robotic hysterectomy with da Vinci technology is a minimally invasive surgical approach that uses small incisions and special instruments guided by computer software and the surgeon to ensure optimal results.
+The da Vinci system also offers the surgeon magnified 3-D images of the surgical site for greater precision and control.
 Like other types of minimally-invasive surgeries, robot-assisted hysterectomy offers patients multiple benefits, including less tissue injury, less bleeding, smaller scars, reduced discomfort and faster recovery.

-Robotic hysterectomy can be a great choice for many women, but it's not always the best option.
+Robotic hysterectomy with da Vinci technology can be a great choice for many women, but it's not always the best option.
 Prior to hysterectomy, patients will be carefully evaluated to decide if a robot-assisted technique is the best approach.

 "This facility is awesome!
 We see Dr. Spencer Barney and his staff while my wife is pregnant.
 I literally do not have a single complaint."